King vs. Split King: What's the Difference?

 - Split kings require special sheets, consisting of a single top bed sheet that covers both mattresses, and two fitted sheets that individually cover each mattress.
 While you can find split king sheet sets, they aren’t as common as standard king sheets.
-(Here’s what you need to know about special mattress sizes before you buy one.)

 - It can be more expensive than a standard king.
 Depending on where you buy your mattress, you may end up spending a few hundred dollars more for a split king mattress vs. a regular king.